Control variates for variance-reduced ratio of means estimators: Variance reduction with control variates

 \begin{proposition}[Coefficients for the CV/CV estimator] Different choices of coefficients exist: \begin{itemize} \item the classical coefficients for mean estimators, introduced in Definition \ref{def:CV}: \item the coefficients introduced in \cite{gordon_efficient_1982}: \end{itemize} \end{proposition}

-However, these choices are not always optimal: variance reduction is not guaranteed in all cases, and the variance can even be increased as illustrated analytically in \ref{sec:cv_cv} and with simulations in Section \ref{sec:simu}.
-The variance difference between the CV/CV and MC/MC estimators can be explicitly expressed, but analysing the conditions on the covariances and variances of $A$, $B$, $C$, and $D$ that ensure variance reduction remains a delicate task.
+However, these choices are not always optimal: variance reduction with respect to the MC/MC estimator is not guaranteed in all cases, and the variance can even be increased as illustrated with simulations in Section \ref{sec:simu}.
+The variance difference between the CV/CV and MC/MC estimators can be explicitly expressed as a function of the covariances and variances of $A$, $B$, $C$, and $D$ (see Appendix \ref{sec:diff_var}).
+Crucially, Theorem \ref{prop:cond_est_coef} shows that the CV/CV estimator outperforms the MC/MC one if and only if the estimated coefficients fall within a specific ellipse, centered at the optimal coefficients defined in Proposition \ref{prop_cv_cv}.